Groundfish First Receiver Site License

 A valid First Receiver Site License (FRSL) is required to receive, purchase, or take custody, control, or possession of catch onshore from a vessel that harvested fish under the IFQ program.
 All buyers must hold an FRSL for each physical landing site in order to receive a landing of IFQ species.
 A single company may have multiple landing sites, each of which requires its own license.

-- A completed EDC survey (for renewals).
+- Complete an EDC survey (for renewals).

-Once we receive an application, we will set up a site inspection with the applicant.
+Once we receive and review an application, we will set up a site inspection with the applicant.
 We'll attempt to schedule a site inspection as quickly as possible.
 However, because of cost and travel considerations, allow 60 days for us to complete site inspection.
 After a site inspection, the first receiver typically is required to provide an updated/revised catch monitor plan.

 Fishery Type: Limited Access